-You should contact your GP if:
+Parents should contact your GP if:

-your baby is having difficulty breathing
+their baby is having difficulty breathing

-your baby has yellowish ooze from his or her nose
+their baby has yellowish ooze from his or her nose

-your baby is bleeding from his or her nose
+their baby is bleeding from his or her nose

-your baby has a high temperature of 37.5°C or higher
+their baby has a high temperature of 37.5°C or higher

 the stents become loose or fall out